 If a driver violates these federal regulations, he may be fined up to $2,750 and the company for which he drives may be fined $11,000.
 If there are multiple violations that lead to convictions, the driver can lose his FMCSA qualification.
 If the driver violates state laws prohibiting texting and driving, he might lose his commercial driver’s license (CDL) for up to 120 days.
 Violations also will have a negative impact on the Safety Measurement System (SMS) results, which can have serious consequences for the driver and the motor carrier.Regulations Apply Broadly

 These regulations apply to CMV drivers, but not to local, state, or federal government employees.
 However, they apply to two classes of drivers who typically are excluded from these regulations, which are:

 - School bus drivers working for non-government entities and transporting children or school staff between school and home as part of interstate commerce; and

 - Small passenger vehicle drivers, where the vehicle is designed to transport between nine and fifteen passengers and the drivers are not receiving direct compensation.

 When you are involved in a trucking accident in Maine, the physical harm may be terrible, but the emotional and financial impact also can be devastating.
 It is important to retain the qualified truck accident attorneys at Peter Thompson & Associates to provide the legal assistance that you need to get the compensation that you deserve.
-To schedule a free initial consultation, call as at 1 (800) 804-2004.
+To schedule an initial consultation, call as at 1 (800) 804-2004.